Things to know when you visit

 The Clyfford Still Museum offers a number of interactive technologies to explore the life and work of Clyfford Still.

 A unique multi-user touch exhibition chronicles major developments in popular culture, history, and art history against the lifetime of Clyfford Still, from 1904-1980.
+The timeline is temporarily closed.

 Videos are available throughout the Museum and illuminate key questions concerning Clyfford Still’s life and work with commentary from artists, curators, and historians.
 Watch on YouTube.